rdkit/rdkit/Docs/Book/RDKit_Book.rst

 This is the approach that we took with the RDKit.

 Because it is sometimes useful to be able to count how many SSSR rings are present in the molecule, there is a GetSSSR function, but this only returns the SSSR count, not the potentially non-unique set of rings.

+For situations where you just care about knowing whether or not atoms/bonds are in rings, the RDKit provides the function :py:func:`rdkit.Chem.rdmolops.FastFindRings`.
+This does a depth-first traversal of the molecule graph and identifies atoms and bonds that are in rings.

 Chemical Reaction Handling